Chaoyang, Changchun

 Chaoyang District (朝阳区 (Cháoyáng Qū, Facing the Sun)) is one of seven districts of the prefecture-level city of Changchun, the capital of Jilin Province, Northeast China.
 It borders the districts of Luyuan and Kuancheng to the north, Nanguan to the east, as well as the prefecture-level city of Siping to the south and west.

 Administrative divisions

-There are 11 subdistricts, two towns, and two townships.
+There are 9 subdistricts and 2 towns.